DataDog/libdatadog/README.md

-# libddprof
+# libdatadog

-`libddprof` provides a shared library containing common code used in the implementation of Datadog's [Continuous Profilers](https://docs.datadoghq.com/tracing/profiler/).
+`libdatadog` provides a shared library containing common code used in the implementation of Datadog's [Continuous Profilers](https://docs.datadoghq.com/tracing/profiler/).